Title IX Frequently Asked Questions

 Who do I tell?

 There are several people at Delta College trained to address complaints of gender discrimination.
-Delta College’s Title IX Coordinator, Linda Holoman, oversees all compliance with all Title IX related matters, including the handling of complaints.
+Delta College’s Title IX Coordinator, Loyce Brown, oversees all compliance with all Title IX related matters, including the handling of complaints.

-Detailed information about how and where to file a complaint of sex discrimination, sexual harassment or sexual assault can be found at www.delta.edu/TitleIX.
+Detailed information on where to file a complaint of sex discrimination, sexual harassment or sexual assault can be found at www.delta.edu/TitleIX.
+For more information on our Title IX complaint process, including appeals, click here.

 If an incident of sexual violence occurs off campus, can the university investigate?